Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

 We can notice, thanks to \cref{thm:br-s-2dx,,thm:br-s-2dy}, that when corruption involves dependent structures in the factorization, the loss function or the whole minimization set are modified in a parameterized, \emph{dependent} way.
-Consider, for instance, the action of $\lambda: X \tm Y \karrow Y$ on the minimization set, when $\tau = \delta_X$.
+Consider, for instance, the action of $\lambda\colon X \tm Y \karrow Y$ on the minimization set, when $\tau = \delta_X$.
 By definition, it generates the measurable functions

-which a is strong change in the definition of the loss function class considered, although a still valid choice.
+which is a strong change in the definition of the induced loss function $\t\ell\colon \mc P (Y)\tm X \tm Y \to \bb R_{\ge0}$ considered, although a still valid choice; for example, it has been employed in \citet{steinwart2008svm}.
 We additionally underline here that \emph{corruptions on $Y$ only affect the loss function and do not touch the model class, even in the dependent case.}

 The next theorems cover the factorizations involving 1-dependent corruptions.
 In the first case, we are again forced to use either $E$ or $F$, depending on the involved factors.
-We group the two results in one theorem for brevity.
+We group the two results into one theorem for brevity.